AmadeusITGroup/RedisCache/README.md

 - **Refresh**: Number of times the cached function was actually called.
 - **Wait**: Number of times we waited for the result when executing the function.
+- **Sleep**: Number of 1 seconds we waited for the results to be found in the cache.
 - **Failed**: Number of times the cached function raised an exception when called.
 - **Missed**: Number of times the functions result was not found in the cache.
 - **Success**: Number of times the function's result was found in the cache.